 Best natural mouthwash for kids

 Ecodenta doesn't just make a natural whitening mouthwash.
 In fact, they have a whole line of popular natural mouthwashes worth checking out, including their kids' mouthwash.
+It is recommended that children under 6 years old should not be using a mouthwash.

 This is for concerned parents who want a natural mouthwash for kids to add to their children's oral hygiene routine.
-And, to make things a little more exciting for children, Ecodent had a mouth foam rather than a mouthwash.
+And, to make things a little more exciting for children, Ecodent has a mouth foam rather than a mouthwash.

 This mouth foam is vegan, fluoride-free, and has no artificial sweeteners or flavours.
 It meets all the important criteria for a natural mouthwash.
 Most importantly, it comes in a kid-friendly minty melon flavour!